kelmccallister/My-Portfolio/docs/User_Guide.md

 ## Create a Virtual Environment

+!!! info
-The following steps provide intstructions on setting up a virtual environment using python's venv module within a repository's directory.
-This provides the ability to preview changes made to the repository before making a commit.
-As a result of these steps, a web server will run that exposes the website at [`http://127.0.0.1:8000`](http://127.0.0.1:8000).
+    Setting up a virtual environment within a repository's directory using python's venv module provides the ability to preview changes made before making a commit by running a web server that exposes the website at [`http://127.0.0.1:8000`](http://127.0.0.1:8000).

 1. Clone the repository in GitHub Desktop.
 2. Open the repository in Visual Studio Code ("VS Code") via GitHub Desktop.